YusufEmirCosar/LAR/ProjectSpecification.md

 A release candidate is acceptable only when:

-1. GCC, Clang, AppleClang, and MSVC jobs configured for the release compile with warnings-as-errors and their supported strict diagnostics.
+1. GCC, Clang, AppleClang, and MSVC evidence selected for the release compiles with warnings-as-errors and the supported strict diagnostics.
+The current checked-in workflow supplies Windows MSVC evidence only; the other preset capabilities require separate execution until their workflows are restored.
 2. Deterministic tests, architecture checks, documentation semantic/link/API gates, ASan/UBSan, TSan contracts, native GPU accuracy tests, installation smoke, and the SPDX dependency scan pass as specified in